Hamilton Road Cemetery, Deal: Notable Allied interments from the Battle of Britain (1940)

 It is to be noticed that Private Drewery was a long way from his unit when he died and there is currently no information on why he was at the Barracks that day.
 However, his burial plot position indicated that he was a probably a casualty of the events that day.

 Right next to these casualties of an Italian air raid, three German Luftwaffe air crew from a Dornier bomber are interred.
-They have their own story to tell.